kangwei01/dsa-mod-planning-chatbot/README.md

 - Install Ollama and pull the required models (`mxbai-embed-large` for embeddings and a chat model such as `qwen3:14b`) before starting the backend.
 - Run `python -m app.build_vectors` whenever the requirement source files change so the FAISS artefacts stay in sync.
 - Use the `/api/grade-response` endpoint or the Streamlit grading controls to benchmark different model configurations.

-## License
-This repository is provided for educational use.
-Consult your organisation's policies before redistributing or deploying it in production settings.